 Mediterranean Diet Helps To Fight Diabetes

-A manage the condition and lower blood sugars for Type 2
+A Mediterranean diet helps manage the condition and lower blood sugars for Diabetes Type 2

-type 2: To help manage the condition effectively and potentially even reverse it, following a has been recommended by health professionals.
+DIABETES type 2: To help manage the condition effectively and potentially even reverse it, following a Mediterranean diet has been recommended by health professionals.
 What is it and how could it help?

 By JESSICA KNIBBS

-Dr Sarah Brewer, who works in association with CuraLin, the all-natural supplement that balance glucose levels, spoke about how the Mediterranean can help with type 2 diabetes.
+Dr Sarah Brewer, who works in association with CuraLin, the all-natural supplement that helps balance glucose levels, spoke about how the Mediterranean diet can help with type 2 diabetes.

 Dr Brewer said: “The Mediterranean diet is associated with a lower risk of developing Type 2 diabetes.
 “Researchers have tested whether or not this way of living was of benefit for people who already had diabetes but had not yet needed glucose-lowering medication.